 An extended period of unemployment can happen to anyone.
 When you're facing circumstances that are out of your control, there is no way around it.
 The most important thing is not to panic.
 If you organize your expenses and your hunt for a job, you can overcome the challenging period.

 But all this strategy we have contoured above has to start as early as possible.
 If you didn't create a contingency plan as soon as you lost your job, make sure you do it while still receiving your benefits.
 Take the necessary measures before the situation becomes critical.

 The truth is you have more options while your benefits are still available, and it would be a shame not to take advantage of it.
 For instance, as soon as you start receiving your unemployment benefits, you can plan a budget for the upcoming weeks.
 A personal loan can help you keep your budget balanced and is easy to access.

-One of the easiest ways to borrow money for a short period in Canada is from a private lender.
+If you're wondering how to borrow money, contacting a private lender can be one of the easiest ways to do so.
 Unlike traditional lenders, you will find their requirements much easier to meet.
-A lender like iCASH can provide you with funds to cover costs you cannot postpone, even if you have bad credit.
+A lender like iCASH can provide you with funding even if you have bad credit.